tanviroy/fshn/README.md

 ### User Profile - Update Info, View User Insights

 ## Citations
 Nearly all of the project code was written by us ourselves.
-We used documentation code for React BootStrap, Express, and Passportjs where needed.
+We used documentation code for React Bootstrap, Express, and Passportjs where needed.
 * [Vertical Column Image Expansion CSS snippet](https://codepen.io/januaryofmine/pen/VRgEvV)